02 Using the graphical user interface Aifeducation - Studio

 We recommend to use pseudo-labeling as described by Cascante-Bonilla et al. (2020).
 Therefore, the following parameters have to be set:

-bpl_max_steps = 5
+- Max Steps = 5

-Figure 20: Classifier - Creation Part 3 (click image to enlarge)
+Figure 24: Classifier - Creation Part 3 (click image to enlarge)

-Before you start training, you can check how many cases can be matched between the text embeddings and the target data by clicking on the button Test Data Matching (box Model Saving).
+Before you start training, you can check how many cases can be matched between the text embeddings and the target data by clicking on the button Test Data Matching (Control Panel in Figure 22).
 This allows you to check if the structure of the data is working.
-If everything is okay you can start training the model by clicking on Start Training.
-Please note that training a classifier can take up to several hours.
+If everything is okay you can provide the directory where you would like to save the model and start training the model by clicking on Train Model.

 3.4.2 Using a Classifier